daniel-dara/easyXml/README.md

 ### Windows

 I currently do not support installing this library on Windows however easyXML has no Unix dependencies.
-You could either compile the library into a DLL to link with your program or directly compile your code with the files in the <code>src</code> folder.
+You could either compile the code yourself into a static library to link with your projects or directly compile your code with the files in the <code>src</code> folder.

 ## Documentation